by Mike Ratliff

 The fruit of a ministry in God’s economy is not the number of people “converted” under it.
 No, the fruit, which will be what God will use to judge, refers to the effectiveness that ministry has in leading and developing within those who are ministered to by it unto a Christ-like life produced by the Holy Spirit (Galatians 5:22,23).
 What is it that those God uses in these ministries do that achieves this?
 They teach their flock sound doctrine from God’s Word.
 The Holy Spirit takes these truths and applies them to the hearts of the flock.
 It is not emotion or feelings.
 It is being transformed by the renewal of their minds because they are being living sacrifices unto God (Romans 12:1,2).

-So Jesus said to the Jews who had believed in him, “If you abide in my word, you are truly my disciples, and you will know the truth, and the truth will set you free.”
-(John 8:31-32 ESV)
+31 So Jesus was saying to those Jews who had believed Him, “If you continue in My word, then you are truly disciples of Mine; 32 and you will know the truth, and the truth will make you free.”
+John 8:31-32 (NASB)

-The words “abide in” in v31 are the two Greek words, μεινητε εν, which literally says, “might stay in.”
+The words “continue in” in v31 are the two Greek words, μείνητε ἐν, which literally says, “might stay in.”
 There is the conditional truth laid out here by our Lord that makes it very clear who are truly His disciples.
 The first condition is that they remain, stay, or abide in His word.
 This is referring to holding to His teachings.
 He taught nothing but the truth, those who are truly His, the regenerate, will have been lead to that truth, and this has freed them from slavery to sin.
-The words translated in the English as “set you free” are ελευθερωσει υμας, which literally says, “will free you.”
-The word ελευθερωσει refers to a freedom that is the result of redemption.
-That is, this is a freedom being declared because of ones sins being paid for by another.
+The words translated in the English as “make you free” are ἐλευθερώσει ὑμᾶς, which literally says, “will free you.”
+The word ἐλευθερώσει refers to a freedom that is the result of redemption.
+That is, this is a freedom being declared because of one’s sins being paid for by another.
 So what is our Lord saying here.
 Those who are truly His disciples are the ones who abide in His truth and are declared righteous by God.

 Knowing the truth is an integral part of this.
 No one is saved through a false gospel.
 No one is saved by a gospel that points to religiosity or good works or any thing else as a means of salvation.
 The gospel that saves is based on believing in Christ who is the truth.
 They will not only believe it, but also know it.
 Christ will then declare them righteous and they will be seen as righteous in God’s eyes, but they will also be changed by the work of the Holy Spirit in them so that they will be new creations (2 Corinthians 5:17).

-“I am the true vine, and my Father is the vinedresser.
-Every branch in me that does not bear fruit he takes away, and every branch that does bear fruit he prunes, that it may bear more fruit.”
-(John 15:1-2 ESV)
+1 “I am the true vine, and My Father is the vinedresser.
+2 Every branch in Me that does not bear fruit, He takes away; and every branch that bears fruit, He prunes it so that it may bear more fruit.
+John 15:1-2 (NASB)

 Notice that there are two kinds of branches in Christ who is the true vine in this metaphor.
 All branches are professing Christians, but there are two types.
 There are those who bear fruit and those who do not.
 Those who bear fruit are true disciples of our Lord Jesus Christ while those who do not bear fruit are taken away because they are not genuine.
 No branch in Christ can be wholly fruitless.
 All branches that truly belong to Christ will bear fruit.
 This will cause them to undergo the pruning necessary to increase.
 The lack of fruit, which is described for us in Psalm 80, Isaiah 5:1, and Jeremiah 2:21 is failure to be obedient to God.
 If we take those Old Testament passages that refer to the vine and its fruit then combine it with our Lord’s discourse in John 15 then we see that fruitfulness is a mark of genuine believers who love another and obey God as He develops Christ Jesus’ own character in them.
 This is a work of the Holy Spirit.

-Already you are clean because of the word that I have spoken to you.
-Abide in me, and I in you.
-As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me.
-I am the vine; you are the branches.
-Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing.
-If anyone does not abide in me he is thrown away like a branch and withers; and the branches are gathered, thrown into the fire, and burned.
-If you abide in me, and my words abide in you, ask whatever you wish, and it will be done for you.
-By this my Father is glorified, that you bear much fruit and so prove to be my disciples.
-As the Father has loved me, so have I loved you.
-Abide in my love.
-If you keep my commandments, you will abide in my love, just as I have kept my Father’s commandments and abide in his love.
-These things I have spoken to you, that my joy may be in you, and that your joy may be full.
-(John 15:3-11 ESV)
+3 You are already clean because of the word which I have spoken to you.
+4 Abide in Me, and I in you.
+As the branch cannot bear fruit of itself unless it abides in the vine, so neither can you unless you abide in Me.
+5 I am the vine, you are the branches; he who abides in Me and I in him, he bears much fruit, for apart from Me you can do nothing.
+6 If anyone does not abide in Me, he is thrown away as a branch and dries up; and they gather them, and cast them into the fire and they are burned.
+7 If you abide in Me, and My words abide in you, ask whatever you wish, and it will be done for you.
+8 My Father is glorified by this, that you bear much fruit, and so prove to be My disciples.
+9 Just as the Father has loved Me, I have also loved you; abide in My love.
+10 If you keep My commandments, you will abide in My love; just as I have kept My Father’s commandments and abide in His love.
+11 These things I have spoken to you so that My joy may be in you, and that your joy may be made full.
+John 15:3-11 (NASB)

 Soli Deo Gloria!